 With all the butt strokes, as with the butt smash, the muzzle of the rifle wound up over the support side shoulder.
 Later, when I was a special agent serving warrants with an M4 (sans bayonet), Eyal Yanilov taught us muzzle jabs, parries, and blocking with the rifle like a side-handle baton, but always keeping the muzzle down range.
 We avoided techniques that pointed our muzzle back at the rest of the team.

-My Garand had a different gas system plug, so it would not accept the M5 series bayonets they issued us on the Assault Course.
+My Garand had a different gas system plug, without a recess wide enough to accept the stud on the M5 series bayonets they issued us at the Assault Course.
 I had to suffer the indignity of running the Bayonet Assault Course, going through the motions each time, without a bayonet on my own rifle.
 Most of the other Basics had one, though.

-As one ran through the Bayonet Assault Course, one would come up on manikins, tires, or quintains representing enemy soldiers.
+As one ran through the Bayonet Assault Course, one would come up on manikins, tires, or posts representing enemy soldiers and their rifles.
 Each had a specific required series.
 A sign would say “Butt smash to head,” or “Parry, Stroke, & Slash,” or whatever.

 Plus, the air was rare at 7000′ feet or so, in Jack’s Valley.
 We had to low crawl on our faces and on our backs under concertina wire obstacles.